rackerlabs/docs-core-infra-user-guide/storage/cloud_block_storage/actions.rst

    while the snapshot is being created.

    Creating a snapshot of a CBS volume is a two-step process:

-   1. the creation of the LVM Snapshot on the local storage node
+   1. create the LVM snapshot on the local storage node
-   2. uploading that snapshot to Cloud Files.
+   2. uploading that snapshot to Cloud Files

-   After you receive an HTTP 200 status from the snapshot create call, it is then safe to reattach the volume and continue normal operation.
+   After you receive an HTTP 200 status from the snapshot create call, you can safely reattach the volume and continue normal operation.
    It is not necessary to keep the volume detached while the snapshot is being uploaded to Cloud Files.